 As mentioned earlier, hockey is a sport that requires a lot from your legs.
 From skating straight ahead, backwards, starts and stops, and turning, your legs are constantly in motion when you’re playing hockey.
 Therefore, it’s crucial to have strong legs that can withstand the demands of the game.

-When it comes to leg training for hockey, you want to focus on building strength, power, explosiveness, and muscular endurance.
+When it comes to leg training for hockey, you want to focus on building strength, power, explosiveness, and stamina.
 This means incorporating exercises that target your lower body muscles, such as your quadriceps, hamstrings, glutes, and calves.
 Some effective exercises for leg training include Goblet Squats, Lunges, Trap Bar Deadlifts, and Romanian Deadlifts.
 As well plyometrics plays a huge role in regards to power and explosiveness.

 Many of these exercises fall into a category I like to call the Boring Basics.